nodejs/node/doc/api.markdown

 The unescape function used by `querystring.parse`, provided so that it could be overridden if necessary.

 ## REPL

-A Read-Eval-Print-Loop is available both as a standalone program and easily includable in other programs.
+A Read-Eval-Print-Loop (REPL) is available both as a standalone program and easily includable in other programs.
 REPL provides a way to interactively run JavaScript and see the results.
 It can be used for debugging, testing, or just trying things out.

-The standalone REPL is called `node-repl` and is installed at `$PREFIX/bin/node-repl`.
+By executing `node` without any arguments from the command-line you will be dropped into the REPL.
+It has simplistic emacs line-editting.

-    mjr:~$ /usr/local/bin/node-repl
+    mjr:~$ node
-    Welcome to the Node.js REPL.
-    Enter ECMAScript at the prompt.
-    Tip 1: Use 'rlwrap node-repl' for a better interface Tip 2: Type Control-D to exit.
     Type '.help' for options.
     node> a = [ 1, 2, 3];
     [ 1, 2, 3 ]